Low Carb/Keto | Paleo | Vegan

 Snip the leaves off the plant when you’re done, water some more and leave it out in the sun so that they can regrow.
 Unfortunately, I eat the plants faster than they grow, and the next time I visit the grocer, I’m purchasing at least 2 more plants, at least one of them being another Basil!
 I’ll name it Bae #2.

 I don’t own my own spiralizer, so I jumped at the chance to borrow my friend Edith’s.
 Together, we made zucchini noodles, a dish I’ve longed to try for the longest time.
 What I love about it is that Zucchinis are a vegatable, and having made them into noodle-like strands, you can save yourself a sh*t load of calories and carbs compared to regular pasta noodles.
 Typically, I always use 0 calorie noodles, but they’re much pricier than zucchini.
+Also, if you’re new to the concept of zoodles; you ought to check this infographic/article out!

 I swear to god it smelled SO.
 GOOD.